wp-plugins/frontpage-title-meta-description/readme.txt

 Easily add a title and meta description to your Wordpress blogs frontpage.

-Title uses the <title>-tag, and the meta description uses the <meta name="description" content="" />-tag.
+Title uses the "<title>"-tag, and the meta description uses the "<meta name="description" content="" />"-tag.